cristovaoiglesias/BAT/README.md

 ## Experiments with BAT
 [Link](https://github.com/cristovaoiglesias/BAT/tree/main/experiments/EKF)

 We executed detailed experiments to answer the following three questions and understand the effectiveness of the proposed approach: Q1) How does the performance of BAT compare with the performance of baseline methods?
 Q2) Does the  BAT posterior density  enable an efficient sampling with MCMC?
-Q3) What is the impact of prior distributions on the performance of BAT?

 ## Ilustrative application of BAT with UKF and CKF: Pendulum Case